samorogu/notes/masteringReact/README.md

 After that we will run mongodemon: `mongod`.Now mongodemon will wait for conexions on port 27017.

 Then we will install a client to connect to mongodb: `https://www.mongodb.com/download-center/compass?jmp=hero` This will give us a dmg to install the app of compass mongodb.

+#### Setting up the node backend

+We go to github and clone the repository: `git clone https://github.com/mosh-hamedani/vidly-api-node.git` right next to the vidly application.
+Next enter to the folder just created and install dependencies: `npm i` Next we need to populate our database with sample data: `node seed.js` After that we will initialize our node server: `node index.js`

+The we can visit `http://localhost:3900/api/movies` and `http://localhost:3900/api/genres` to visit the api of movies and genres.
+This api can handle create, update and delete movies.